AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 # Testing

-Most unit testing in CSharp, ASP and .NET code could be done better.
+Most unit testing in C#, .NET and ASP code could be done better.
 I mean in ways that produce better outcomes, better code and make your life as a developer easier.

 Below I present a better way that you might already be aware of but probably would benefit from using more.